GreenLazer/wikistories/README.md

 # wikistories
 A Project to try to scrape the plot sections of wikipedia articles and randomly combine them to make literature.
+Inspired by NaNoGenMo